Empyreal96/build-env-info/README.md

 # build-env-info
-I am not the one to try compile the source properly or for you..
+I am not the one to try compile the source properly or compile it for you..
 I am not the one to distribute any Code or binaries to you..
+Google and 4chan's god tier anons will help you if you need that.

 I AM NOT THE ONE WHO MADE ANY GUIDES OR INSTRUCTIONS